 How to view the details of an SFC scan results

 To see the details of a System File Checker stored in the CBS.Log file.
 You’ll need to make a readable copy on your desktop:

-1. Right click on Start menu from power menu select Command prompt ( admin) this will open the command prompt as administrator.
-Now Type the following command and press enter key.
+Open the command prompt as administrator Now type the following command and press enter key.

 This will create a sfclogs text document on the Desktop.
 Now Open the sfclogs.txt located on the desktop with Notepad.
 The file will contain all the details of the scanned system files and information for files that couldn’t be repaired.